 After closure in 1986, The Historic Post Office served as a multi-functional space; from a social club to a restaurant.
 It then sat vacant for nearly a decade until it went up for auction in March of 2013.
 It was purchased at that auction to be used as additional studio space for a television show production business.

-But this past year, the ownership group decided on another repurposing, this time to engage the space for celebrations and gatherings.
+In 2016, the ownership group decided on another repurposing, this time to engage the space for celebrations and gatherings.

 As of January 2017, The Historic Post Office is now the newest and most unique venue in Hampton Roads.